In this Pakistan travel guide I’m going to share with you the top highlights of my 16 day trip in Pakistan.

 Unfortunately, on the high winding road, it began to snow harder and harder.
 Our drivers decided it wouldn’t be safe to continue, due to snow blocks and ice on steep roads, so we had to turn around and drive a different route, missing the park.

-That being said, it was still gorgeous, and I can’t wait to go back – maybe next time in summer.
+That being said, it was still gorgeous, and I can’t wait to go back – maybe next time in the summer.

 Hotel in Gilgit – Thank you to Gilgit Serena Hotel for sponsoring our stay.
 Very nice, almost mountain lodge style accommodation, with great breakfast, and nice garden.